UmlautBioEye/PrimitiveData/README.md

 # PrimitiveData
-This repository is meant to be Forked and then Cloned by students in Mr B's App Coding class.
-Each student will then make modifications on their own GitHub repository of the same name.
+This repository is for students in Mr B's App Coding class.
+It can be forked and then studied to help them prepare for their first Quiz.

 Future assignments will have students host their own work on GitHub.